 When hens molt, it’s always in a certain order.
 The feathers are first lost from the head, then on the neck, breast, body, wings, and tail in that order.
 They also lose their primary flight feathers before secondary flight feathers on the wings.

-In my experience, if your hens aren’t used to being penned or experience some sort of stress, it can take up to 2 weeks for them to start laying again, so give them time if you do decide to pen them.
+In my experience, if your hens aren’t used to being penned this process can cause a good deal of stress for them.
+It can take up to 2 weeks for them to start laying again, so give them time if you do decide to pen them.

 We had laying hens, but no eggs.
 We didn’t realize the cause of the problem was an overly aggressive rooster who was creating large wounds in the hens (which were hidden by their wings and feathers) until we isolated the hens from the rest of the flock.

-After a couple weeks and a bump in their protein, the girls started laying again.
+After a couple of weeks and a bump in their protein, the girls started laying again.

 Not sure which chicken breeds are the best at laying?
-Here’s 5 breeds and here’s what to feed your hens for great tasting eggs!
+Here are 5 breeds to check out and here’s what to feed your hens for great tasting eggs!

 Maat van Uitert is a backyard chicken and sustainable living expert.
 She is also the author of Chickens: Naturally Raising A Sustainable Flock, which was a best seller in it’s Amazon category.
 Maat has been featured on NBC, CBS, AOL Finance, Community Chickens, the Huffington Post, Chickens magazine, Backyard Poultry, and Countryside Magazine.
 She lives on her farm in Southeast Missouri with her husband, two children, and about a million chickens and ducks.
 You can follow Maat on Facebook here and Instagram here.